 The project was to create a bottom-up model of a product of our choice and perform shape optimization on the geometry for the MECH 465 class.
-For this project I selected a tilt link from a CAT 988k where the objective function was to minimize the volume which translates to the minimizing mass.
-The load applied was 130kN acting on the bucket end of the arm at 45 degrees.
-In reality this arm is usually encountering nonlinear loading at a range of angles however that is out of scope of this course.
+For this project, I selected a tilt link from a CAT 988 K, with the objective of minimizing volume, which translates to minimizing mass.
+The load was 130 kN, acting at 45 degrees on the bucket end of the arm.
+In reality, this arm typically experiences nonlinear loading across a range of angles; however, that is out of the scope of this course.

-Note that this project was done in ANSYS APDL and while it was a good to understand the backbone of ANSYS workbench, the use of APDL is obsolete and workbench should have been used.
+Note that this project was done in ANSYS APDL.
+While it was helpful to understand the backbone of ANSYS Workbench, using APDL is obsolete; Workbench should have been used.

-Notably, the course requirement was to make this as a bottom up model, the model had to be simplified otherwise this project would not be completed in the course timeline.
+Notably, the course requirement was to make this a bottom-up model; otherwise, the model had to be simplified, or the project would not be completed within the course timeline.
 All fillets, chamfers and rounds where the hydraulic cylinders attach were removed.

 Volume Mesh - Total 136 elements,